 Barton Springs Campground

 The campground lies on Normandy TVA Reservoir and the upper Duck River.
 It is located in southern middle Tennessee between the towns of Normandy and Manchester.
-Offering large gravel sites, every site is a pull-through with electrical and water hookups.
+Offering large gravel sites, with sites that are pull-through that have electrical and water hookups.
 A majority of sites accommodate big rigs and may be camped on with a tent or an RV.
 A pavilion is available by reservation for a reasonable fee.
 The neighboring Cedar Point Campground, also managed by Recreation Resource Management, is located across the lake from Barton Springs.

 - Pet Friendly